 1. Ubuntu Unity

 This is the default Ubuntu.
 A Mac OS X like interface (apologies to hardcore Ubuntu users).
 This is the main focus of Ubuntu team.
 You’ll find lots of support on the forums and most articles on various Ubuntu blogs are written around it.
-In one word, more support and available resource.
+In short, more support and available resource.

 But Unity requires upgraded hardware.
 It’s resource hungry.
 So if your system has RAM less than 4 GB, I don’t recommend it.